Influence of the Pd-Si ratio on the valence transition in EuPd$_2$Si$_2$ single crystals: Experimental Details

-In a fist, initial step and for the T dependence we used powder X-ray diffraction (PXRD, Cu-K$_{\alpha}$ radiation) to check the lattice parameters of crushed single crystals and energy- and wavelength-dispersive X-ray spectroscopy (EDX, WDX) to determine their chemical composition. \\ EDX measurements were performed at the Kristall- und Materiallabor, Goethe Universit\"at Frankfurt, using a scanning electron microscope, Zeiss DSM 940 A, with an additional energy dispersive detector (EDAX Ametek GmbH).
+The Czochralski growth was done using prereacted material with a total weight of up to $15\,\rm g$.
+The initial stoichiometry varied from Eu$_{1.2-1.5}$Pd$_2$Si$_2$.
+In the first step, the binary compound PdSi ($\approx 900^\circ$C) was prepared by arc melting, to reduce the high melting points T$_{\rm m}$ of Pd (1555$^\circ$C) and Si (1414$^\circ$C).
+Afterwards, using a glove box, this material together with elementary Eu (T$_{\rm m} = 822^\circ$C) was put in a glassy carbon inner crucible and enclosed in a niobium outer crucible.
+We used a box furnace (Linn) to heat the precursor up to 835$^\circ$C under Ar flow.
+The Czochralski crystal growth was done in an Arthur D. Little growth chamber equipped with a high-frequency generator from H\"uttinger.
+The chamber was filled with an Ar pressure of 20 bar to slow down the evaporation of Eu at high temperatures.
+The air-sensitive precursor was quickly put in a cold copper crucible of a levitation setup followed by an extended purging to remove oxygen.
+This setup enables a quasi crucible-free crystal growth from a levitating melt which is necessary due to the strong reaction of the melt with any tested crucible material.
+For this study, samples from three different Czochralski growth experiments $\#1$ (MP401), $\#2$ (MP413a) and $\#3$ (MP413b) were investigated.
+We used powder X-ray diffraction (PXRD, Cu-K$_{\alpha}$ radiation) to check the lattice parameters of crushed single crystals and their T dependence, and energy- as well as wavelength-dispersive X-ray spectroscopy (EDX, WDX) to determine the chemical composition of the crystals. \\ EDX measurements were performed at the Kristall- und Materiallabor, Goethe Universit\"at Frankfurt, using a scanning electron microscope, Zeiss DSM 940 A, with an additional energy dispersive detector (EDAX Ametek GmbH).
 At the KIT, the chemical composition of the crystals was examined by energy-dispersive x-ray spectroscopy employing a Coxem EM-30$^N$ benchtop scanning electron microscope equipped with an Oxford Instruments detection system.
 WDX measurements were performed with a JEOL-8530F Plus Hyperprobe at the Institut f\"ur Geowissenschaften, Goethe Universit\"at Frankfurt.
 Individual points were measured with $3\,\mu\rm m$ spot sizes at an acceleration voltage of $20\,\rm kV$ and a current of $30\,\rm nA$, with counting times of $30\,\rm s$ (peak) and $15\,\rm s$ (background).
-Pure Si and Pd metals, as well as a Eu-Phosphate (EuPO$_4$) were used as standards.
+Pure Si and Pd metals as well as a Eu-Phosphate (EuPO$_4$) were used as standards.
 As some oxidation of the standards cannot be excluded, some minor systematic shift of the measured concentrations (typically below $0.2\,\rm rel.\%$ for Pd and Si, and up to $1.5\,\rm rel.\%$ for Eu) can not be excluded.
 Internal reproducibility is typically below $0.5\,\rm rel.\%$.
-For a more detailed structural characterization X-ray diffraction (XRD) data on representative Eu(Pd$_{1-m}$Si$_m$)$_2$Si$_2$ single-crystal samples were collected at 295 K on a STOE imaging plate diffraction system (IPDS-2T) using Mo $K_{\alpha}$ radiation.
+For a more detailed structural characterization X-ray diffraction (XRD) data on representative Eu(Pd$_{1-m}$Si$_m$)$_2$ single-crystal samples were collected at 295 K on a STOE imaging plate diffraction system (IPDS-2T) using Mo $K_{\alpha}$ radiation.
 All accessible reflections ($\approx 5000$) were measured up to a maximum angle of $2 \Theta =65^\circ$.
 The data were corrected for Lorentz, polarization, extinction, and absorption effects.
 Using SHELXL \cite{Sheldrick2008} and JANA2006 \cite{Petricek2014}, all averaged symmetry-independent reflections ($I > 2 \sigma$) have been included for the respective refinements in the tetragonal space group (SG) $I4/mmm$.
 For all compositions the unit cell and the space group were determined, the atoms were localized in the unit cell utilizing random phases as well as Patterson superposition methods, the structure was completed and solved using difference Fourier analysis, and finally the structure was refined.
-In all cases the refinements converged quite well and show excellent reliability factors (see GOF, $R_1$, and $wR_2$ in the Table \ref{tab:table1}).
+In all cases the refinements converged quite well and show excellent reliability factors (see GOF, $R_1$, and $wR_2$ in Table \ref{tab:table1}).